 This design from J.Crew Factory really grabs attention, not only thanks to the bold typography and vibrant yellow bulb illustration but by using these design devices to offer a discount on their online store.

 Discounts are a fantastic way to encourage people to opt into your email subscription as you’re targeting people who are already showing the intention of purchasing from your site – talk about giving the people what they want!

 It’s hard to miss this powerful offer from TOMS thanks to the big, bold title and clean design.
 This generous offer of philanthropy is eye-catching, memorable, and very in-brand with TOMS as a whole.
 So, if you’re offering up a powerful message, pair it with a powerful design.

 Minimalism is a big trend in the current design, and that includes sign up pages.
 Minimalism isn’t defined as a bare, empty, design but rather a design that has just the right amount of elements in it to keep it functional and beautiful.

 So, when designing your signup form, try a minimalistic approach.
 Limit your amount of fonts, colors, and graphics to one or two, and put the focus on the function of your design like this following example does.

-For example, this sign up page by Cocorrina goes simple but stylish by using straightforward, unembellished type and shapes and an overall design that just makes signing up for the newsletter a quick and easy endeavor.
+For example, this sign up page by Cocorrina is simple but stylish, using straightforward, unembellished type and shapes.
+It also has an overall design that just makes signing up for the newsletter a quick and easy endeavor.

 Consider drawing back your design a few notches and embracing minimalism.
 Not only can it make for a beautiful looking signup form but it can help to refocus and prevent your design from looking overwhelming.